 Don’t Throw Away that Old Wool Scarf!

 As you can guess by looking at my never ending DIY project list, being thrifty often has me holding onto things that I hope to recycle, reuse and repurpose.
 I held onto a torn, wool scarf because I adored the green plaid pattern and it came from a family member that has since passed away.
-As I was cleaning out my craft supplies I found a Styrofoam wreath form and knew it would soon be an upcycled wool scarf wreath for my front porch.

 Have you noticed the black and green trend happening this last year?
 Yes, me too and I am loving it.
 Green is a color that can be used beyond the Christmas holiday season and makes a nice transition to winter decor.